Swimming—A Watery Relationship

 Reflective Routes sees them as signposts—honest signals that something inside us is asking to be seen, understood, and healed.

 When we follow those signals inward, we eventually discover that we can’t walk this path alone.
 That’s where Jesus meets us.
-And through Ken’s teaching—grounded in letting Scripture speak for itself—we learn how to hear Him clearly.
+And through Ken’s teaching—grounded in letting Scripture speak for itself—we learn how to hear the Godhead clearly.

-If any part of this page stirred something in you—a memory, a moment, or a question—Reflective Routes invites you to share your story.
+If something within the page's message stirred a memory, a question, or a moment of recognition, Reflective Routes invites you to share your story.
 Your voice may be the reflection someone else needs.